Skip page header and navigation

 Music is a multi-skilled subject that develops discipline, perseverance, dependability, composure and courage.
 It blends the logical and the creative and it’s fun.

-Music is excellent training for multi-tasking, employers look for candidates who have been engaged in activities that demonstrate persistence.
+Music is excellent training for multi-tasking along with analytical and creative thinking.
+Employers look for candidates who have been engaged in activities that demonstrate persistence, creativity, analysis and problem solving, all skills that are present in the study of music.

 Even if you do not want to study music beyond AS and A-level, the skills and experience gained in this music A level will assist you with confidence in interviews and you will gain a life-long skill.